devmrwor/react-hooks-props-basics/README.md

 - are modular, reusable, and enable a 'templating' functionality
 - help us organize our user interface's _logic_ and _presentation_
 - enable us to think about each piece in isolation, and apply structure to complex programs

 **Props:**

 - are passed from a _parent component_ to a _child component_
-- can be accessed in the _child components_ via an _object_ that is passed into our component function
+- can be accessed in the _child components_ via an _object_ that is passed into our component function as an argument
 - can hold any kind of data (strings, numbers, booleans, objects, even functions!)

 Going forward we will expand on what we can do with components, how they fit into the larger React landscape, and what built-in functionality they come with.